Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

 \section{Illustrative Examples}

-Proceeding straight to our model, as is customary, might in this specific paper feel unsatisfactory intuition-wise for many readers, especially those without background in cryptography.
-We therefore defer doing so to \cref{prelims}.
-In this \lcnamecref{examples}, rather, we present a sequence of four examples, all within fundamental auction settings, each gradually building on its predecessor and illustrating an additional key property of our framework.
+In this \lcnamecref{examples}, we present a sequence of four examples, all within fundamental auction settings, each gradually building on its predecessor and illustrating an additional key property of our framework.
 In each example, we give a complete, self-contained construction.
-To do so, we devise novel zero-knowledge proof techniques tailored to these specific examples.
-The resulting novel protocols, are not only (relatively) accessible, but also very light computationally and easily implementable in practice.
+To do so, we devise novel zero-knowledge proof techniques tailored to handle operations common in selling mechanisms with relative simplicity.
+The resulting novel protocols are not only (relatively) accessible, but also computationally very light and easily implementable in practice.

-The first two examples demonstrate the idea of a commitment to a hidden mechanism along with a zero-knowledge proof of proper evaluation of the mechanism.
-The third example shows how one goes about proving that a hidden committed mechanism satisfies any property of interest (in that example, incentive compatibility).
-Finally, the fourth example deals with randomized mechanisms: mechanisms that map buyer reports to \emph{distributions} over outcomes.
-This example shows how to ensure that the buyer learns nothing about the mechanism \emph{or even the distribution,} except for the realized outcome---a single draw from this distribution.
+The first two examples demonstrate the idea of a commitment to a hidden mechanism and proving that it is properly run.
+The third example adds an additional layer: proving that the hidden committed mechanism satisfies any property of interest (in that example, incentive compatibility).
+Finally, the fourth example deals with randomized mechanisms---i.e., mechanisms that map buyer reports to \emph{distributions} over outcomes---and shows how to ensure that the buyer learns nothing about the mechanism \emph{or even the distribution}, except for the \emph{realized} outcome---a single draw from this distribution.

-While the constructions described in this \lcnamecref{examples} provably guarantee strong properties, our goal in this \lcnamecref{examples} is to give sufficient information and intuition for understanding why the desirable properties are satisfied, without fully formalizing these properties.
-The properties are defined formally in \cref{subsub:main}, where our main result on the existence of a general construction is given.
-In \cref{app:examples}, we prove in full detail that these properties hold for the first two examples in this \lcnamecref{examples}; the proofs for the latter two examples are similar, so we do not repeat them.
+While the constructions described in this \lcnamecref{examples} provably satisfy strong desiderata, our goal in this \lcnamecref{examples} is to give sufficient information and intuition for the reader to see how the claims of the previous paragraph might \emph{plausibly} be achieved, without fully proving this or formalizing what we mean by these claims.
+Our desiderata are formulated in \cref{framework}, and our theorem on the existence of a general construction is presented in \cref{general-existence}.
+For completeness, in \cref{app:examples} in the supplementary material we prove in full detail that the desiderata from \cref{framework} are satisfied by the specific construction given in the first two examples in the current \lcnamecref{examples}; the proofs for the latter two examples are similar.